-Iron tablets are dangerous to small children as even one tablet can cause serious iron poisoning.
+Iron tablets are dangerous to small children as even 1 tablet can cause serious iron poisoning.
 Therefore, patients must always keep their iron tablets in a safe place where children cannot reach them.

 7-20 How are iron supplements given in pregnancy?

-- Patients with a haemoglobin concentration of 11 g/dl or higher must take one tablet daily.
+- Patients with a haemoglobin concentration of 11 g/dl or higher must take 1 tablet daily.

-- Patients who are anaemic must be managed as described in 7-18.
+- Patients who are anaemic must increase iron supplementation as explained in this unit.

 7-21 What side effects can be caused by ferrous sulphate tablets?